tardis-sn/tardis/docs/examples/abundancecust.rst

 - Header row contains element and isotopes symbol
 - the remaining entries in each row give the set of elemental and isotopic abundances.
+- the first column contains a running index

 The abundances are specified as mass fractions (i.e. the sum of columns in each row should be 1.0).
 The mass fractions specified will be adopted directly in